-A first-year student who wishes to take a second independent study, or a course of independent study or research on terms available to sophomores, juniors, and seniors, must petition the Committee on Academic Program and Standards, with supporting statements from the academic adviser and proposed supervisory instructor.
+A first-year student who wishes to take a second independent study, or a course of independent study or research on terms available to sophomores, juniors, and seniors, must petition the Subcommittee on Academic Standards, with supporting statements from the academic advisor and proposed supervisory instructor.

-Independent Study for Sophomores, Juniors, and Seniors: Independent studies allow a student to pursue an academic interest outside the listed course offerings.
+Independent Study for Sophomores, Juniors and Seniors: Independent studies allow a student to pursue an academic interest outside the listed course offerings.
 The study may include experimental work and reading and may culminate in several short papers, a single paper, or any other project acceptable to the supervising faculty member and the student.
 The work may be supervised by one or several instructors from one or several departments.
-Such interdepartmental studies must be approved beforehand by the Committee on Academic Program and Standards.
-Sophomores may undertake one independent study or research course and may, with the support of the student's academic advisor, petition the Committee on Academic Program and Standards for permission to take two independent studies or independent research courses in one semester.
-Juniors and seniors may undertake two such courses without special approval and may petition the Committee on Academic Program and Standards for additional independent study or research courses.
-In addition, the student must have a cumulative average of 2.00 or the permission of the Committee on Academic Program and Standards.
+Such interdepartmental studies must be approved beforehand by the Subcommittee on Academic Standards.
+Sophomores may undertake one independent study or research course and may, with the support of the student's academic advisor, petition the Subcommittee on Academic Standards for permission to take two independent studies or independent research courses in one semester.
+Juniors and seniors may undertake two such courses without special approval and may petition the Subcommittee on Academic Standards for additional independent study or research courses.
+In addition, the student must have a cumulative average of 2.00 or the permission of the Subcommittee on Academic Standards.

-Student/Faculty Collaborative Research: Student/Faculty Collaborative Research allows a student to conduct original research in close partnership with faculty collaborator(s).
+Student-faculty collaborative research allows a student to conduct original research in close partnership with faculty collaborator(s).
 The project should be designed as an investigation yielding novel results that contribute to the area of study.
 With the faculty collaborator(s), students will develop the project and participate in all aspects of the research.
 It is expected that the faculty member will work closely with the student for at least half of the time the student is pursuing the research.
 The final project must be presented to the faculty collaborator(s) no later than one week prior to the end of the evaluation period.
-The course will typically earn one half or one full course credit per semester.
+The course will typically earn one half to two full course credits per semester.

-Transcript Notation (internship or research experience): The following options describe the non-credit transcript notation programs for internship and research experiences.
-If students have questions about the notation options, they should contact the Career Center.
+The following options describe the non-credit transcript notation programs for internship and research experiences.
+If students have questions about the notation options, they should contact the Director of Internship Programs.

-Internship Notation Program (INP): Through reflective exercises, assessments, and feedback, students address program goals related to self-assessment, self-directed learning, values integration, career exploration and professional development.
+- Internship Notation Program (INP): Through reflective exercises, assessments, and feedback, students address program goals related to self-assessment, self-directed learning, values integration, career exploration and professional development.
 The INP is available to matriculated students in any class year or major who have secured an eligible internship experience.
 The program runs in the fall, spring, or summer terms.
-Several majors and certificate programs allow or require the INP to fulfill a graduation requirement.
-Students receive a non-credit notation (INTR 7xx) upon successful completion of the internship and INP components.
+Several majors and certificate programs allow or require the INP to fulfill a requirement.
+Students receive a non-credit notation upon successful completion of the internship and INP components through the INTR 7xx course number.
 Arrangements for the internship and INP registration must be coordinated at the beginning of the experience; retroactive notations are not granted.

-Research Experience Notation (REXP): The Research Experience transcript notation is intended to provide formal documentation of non-credit scholarly research experiences that take place under the supervision of a professional researcher at Dickinson or at another institution.
-The principal activity and focus of the research experience is original investigation designed to create new knowledge in a recognized field of inquiry.
+- Research Experience Notation (REXP): The Research Experience transcript notation is intended to provide formal documentation of non-credit scholarly research experiences that take place under the supervision of a professional researcher at Dickinson or at another institution.
+The principle activity and focus of the research experience is original investigation designed to create new knowledge in a recognized field of inquiry.
 Examples include student-faculty research with a Dickinson faculty member (on campus or at a field site), or participation in a summer research project at another research organization (typically a college or university, private research foundation, or research and development division of a corporation).
-Upon successful completion of a research experience and corresponding departmental component (overseen by the department chair and supported/processed by the Career Center), documentation is placed on the official transcript through the REXP 7xx course number.
+Upon successful completion of a research experience and corresponding departmental component (overseen by the department chair and supported/processed by the Director of Internship Programs), documentation is placed on the official transcript through the REXP 7xx course number.

 If, in the judgment of the department, a candidate meets the standards for graduation with honors, the designation will appear on the student's record (official transcript and diploma).
 Consult the web page of the academic program and/or program contact person to clarify the procedure.
 For specifications regarding format for the honors thesis see the Library Services web pages.